-As most of these injuries result from high energy trauma, the injury might be missed due to other serious life threatening injuries involved and may result in underdiagnosis.
+As most of these injuries result from high energy trauma, the injury might be missed due to other serious life-threatening injuries involved and may result in underdiagnosis.

-Patient would present with pain which would be much greater than that observed with isolated upper extremity fractures due to greater displacement and secondary muscle spasm.
+The patient would present with pain which would be much greater than that observed with isolated upper extremity fractures due to greater displacement and secondary muscle spasm.
 Moreover, traction on the brachial plexus also can increase the pain.

 On examination, the patient’s limb usually hangs lower than that of the uninjured side.
 The scapula usually appears to be protracted as part of the postural changes.
 A loss of the normal concavity at the anterior aspect of the shoulder is likely.

 Xrays of the shoulder injury should include plain radiographs of the clavicle and the shoulder trauma series which include anteroposterior view of the glenohumeral joint axillary view, and scapular lateral view.

 CT scan of the scapula may be done if the scapular neck fracture is inadequately depicted on the plain films or there is doubt of intraarticular extension.

 A chest radiograph, cervical spine series, and electrocardiogram are often also required.

 Treatment of the floating shoulder may be affected by the presence of concomitant injuries.

 Treatment options include nonoperative care, open reduction and internal fixation of the clavicle alone, and open reduction and internal fixation of both fractures.